top of page

 Payday-Super-Business-Books-n-BAS

-The Australian government has proposed Payday Super, requiring super to be paid with wages from 1 July 2026—but it’s not law yet.
+The Australian government has proposed Payday Super, requiring super to be paid with wages from 1 July 2026.
 Here's what to know!

 What is Payday Super?

-Currently, super is paid quarterly, making it hard for employees to track contributions.
+Currently, superannuation is paid quarterly, making it hard for employees to track contributions.
 Payday Super would require employers to pay super at the same time as wages, improving transparency and retirement savings.

 The goal is to reduce unpaid super, help savings grow faster, and increase compliance.